hardinb/lab_02_plasticwaste/lab-02.md

 waste, regardless of their overall amount of plastic waste.

-Countries within Asia and North America seem to show a relationship between pwpc and mismanaged pwpc that is somewhere in between these two patterns.
+Countries within Asia and North America seem to show a relationship between PWPC and mismanaged PWPC that is somewhere in between these two patterns.

 ``` r